wttkirby/Machine-Learning/README.md

 # Portfolio Component 2: Linear Models

 This is the pdf created for [Regression](https://github.com/isabelleKirby/Machine-Learning/blob/main/Linear%20Models/Regression.pdf) and [Classification](https://github.com/isabelleKirby/Machine-Learning/blob/main/Linear%20Models/Classification.pdf).
 In this homework we used Linear and Logistic Regression to process datasets found online.

+# Portfolio Component 3: Machine Learning from Scratch

+This is a pdf for the [paper]() we wrote as a part of this assignment.
+We also have .cpp files for [Logistic](https://github.com/isabelleKirby/Machine-Learning/blob/main/ML%20Algorithms%20from%20Scratch/LinearRegression.cpp) Regression and the [Naive](https://github.com/isabelleKirby/Machine-Learning/blob/main/ML%20Algorithms%20from%20Scratch/NaiveBayes.cpp) Bayes Model.